Stephen Paulus Emerging Composers Compeition

 2021-22: Marybeth Kurnat

-Kurnat’s composition, “I, Lover,” is planned to be performed by True Concord in January 2023 on the program “Here I Am.”
+Kurnat’s composition, “I, Lover,” was premiered by True Concord in January 2023 on the program “Here I Am.”

 2020-21: Ethan Soledad